rootstrap/blog/content/Hello yaaf - Juan Manuel Ramallo.md

 Of course, it will also trigger a database rollback when the models couldn't be saved.
 Both `save` and `save!` methods are available.

-- The main save method from my in-house form object has grown considerably!
-Rubocop is complaining? use callbacks.
-They work the same way as your model callbacks.
+- Not sure where to put business logic related to the creation of an object? well, the form object is the place. yaaf will allow you to use callbacks the same way as your model callbacks work.
+For instance, if you want to send an email after the form has been submited and persisted, the `after_commit` callback is the one you're looking for.
-You can trigger actions like adding a default role to the new user after it is saved, or the sending of an email after form submission, or generating associated model instances just before validations are run...
+More info can be found in the [readme](https://github.com/rootstrap/yaaf#callbacks).

 ### The Bob Ross of form objects